Beagle Channel: Islands

 The Beagle Channel is between islands covering a much larger area; to the north lies Argentine-Chilean Isla Grande de Tierra del Fuego, to the south Hoste, Navarino, and Picton and Nueva, which were claimed by Argentina until 1984.
 The latter two lie at the bi-national eastern entrance to the channel while the western entrance is wholly inside Chile.
 The western entrance of Beagle Channel is divided by Gordon Island into two channels.
 Some minor islands exist inside the channel among them Snipe Islet and Gable Island.
 Except for eastern Isla Grande de Tierra del Fuego and Gable Island all islands mentioned here belong to Chile.

 History

-The Yaghan peoples settled the islands along the Murray Channel approximately 10,000 years before present.
+The Yaghan peoples settled the islands along the Murray Channel, which connects to the southern side of the Beagle Channel, approximately 10,000 years before present.
 There are notable archaeological sites indicating such early Yaghan settlement at locations such as Bahia Wulaia on Isla Navarino, site of the Bahia Wulaia Dome Middens.